 How to get to Pintuyan from Cebu

-If you’re in Cebu and thinking of getting to Pintuyan, you have several alternatives to choose from.
-The 2 most direct are taking ferries to the Leyte coast and then using land transport.
+If you’re in Cebu and planning to travel to Pintuyan, you have several alternatives to choose from.
+The two most direct options are taking ferries to the Leyte coast and then using land transport.
 The two best destinations are Hilongos and Bato, but you could also opt to fly to Tacloban.
-Here’s more:
+Here’s a closer look at your best options:

 1. Go from Cebu to Pintuyan via Hilongos

 This is what we did the second time we went to Pintuyan.
-There are several companies, but the most reliable is Roble Shipping, which runs daily ferries at 11:00 and 21:00.
-The journey takes 5 hours and you can get a bunk on deck.
-Although there are seats from 480 pesos, the price difference with bunks is minimal, so we recommend the latter.
-No contest.
+There are several companies operating this route, but the most reliable is Roble Shipping, which runs daily ferries at 11:00 and 21:00.
+The journey takes 5 hours and you can book a bunk on deck.
+Although there are seats from 480 pesos, the price difference compared with a bunk is minimal, so we recommend the latter.
+It’s well worth it.

-Bear in mind that you can’t book online, so you need to go buy the ticket at the office located here, and then walk to Pier 3, where the ferries depart.
+Bear in mind that you can’t book online, so you need to buy the ticket in person at the office here, and then walk to Pier 3, where the ferries depart.

 The other major company is Gabisan Shipping Lines, which runs ferries every day except Tuesdays at 14:00 (arrival 17:30) and every day except Sundays at 21:00 on a ro-ro ferry, which is slower (about 5 hours).
 The trip also takes around 5 hours and prices are similar to Roble’s, starting at 400 pesos.

-Once in Hilongos, get off quickly because right off the ferry, on the left outside, you’ll see several buses—and you don’t want to miss a seat.
-Sometimes there are direct buses to San Ricardo (4 hours/180 pesos) and you tell them you’re getting off in Pintuyan, but you may not find them.
+Once in Hilongos, get off quickly because just outside the ferry terminal, on the left, you’ll see several buses—and you’ll want to grab a seat before they fill up.
+Sometimes there are direct buses bound for San Ricardo (4 hours/180 pesos) and you can tell them you’re getting off in Pintuyan, but you may not find them.
 In that case, walk to the main road (or take a pedicab; it shouldn’t cost more than 20 pesos) and wait for a Davao Metro bus towards Sogod (90 minutes/about 60 pesos).
 Once there, you can wait for a bus heading to San Ricardo or look for the vans, which are faster.
-We chose the latter (150 pesos/1 hour) and got off at the entrance to Pintuyan.
+We went with the latter option (150 pesos/1 hour) and got off at the entrance to Pintuyan.

-At Viajar por Filipinas we constantly update our guides, but things change quickly in the Philippines.
-We recommend reconfirming schedules on the Facebook pages of the ferry companies or by asking the Pintuyan Tourism Office, which usually replies quickly.
+At Travel Around the Philippines, we constantly update our guides, but things can change quickly in the Philippines.
+We recommend double-checking schedules on the Facebook pages of the ferry companies or by asking the Pintuyan Tourism Office, which usually replies quickly.

 Roble Shipping Cebu offices